MicrosoftDocs/Advertising/advertising/bingads-13/guides/promote-iq.md

 If you opt not to use the API, PromoteIQ also offers a SFTP server that can be used to deliver the feed files on a regular cadence.
 To send product feed files via our SFTP server, key-based authentication needs to be set up.
 The steps to do this are as follows:

 1. Client creates an SSH key pair and sends us the public key, as well as a list of any IP addresses that will connect to the SFTP server
-2. PromoteIQ configures the SFTP server with the public key, whitelists the IP addresses, and provide a drop off location
+2. PromoteIQ configures the SFTP server with the public key, allowlists the IP addresses, and provide a drop off location
 3. Client uses the private key to authenticate when uploading to the server

 #### Bash example